thirdtank/brut/doc-src/javascript.md

 ### Confirming Dangerous Actions

-Often, you wan to use JavaScript to confirm the submission of a form whose action is considered dangerous to the user or hard to undo.
+Often, you want to use JavaScript to confirm the submission of a form whose action is considered dangerous to the user or hard to undo.
 This can be achieved with `<brut-confirm-submit>`

     <form>